 – Courses are best supported by the latest versions of Chrome, Firefox, and Safari (preferred), or Microsoft Internet Explorer 11+

 – Need more help?
 Contact EVERFI’s 24/7 tech support using “Help” within the course or by visiting support.everfi.com

-Please be advised that the content of the online training and in-person training modules deal with accounts of sexual assault and may be triggering.
+Please be advised that the content of the online training and virtual training modules deal with accounts of sexual assault and may be triggering.
 Survivors of violence may experience negative feelings when re-exposed to these topics.
 Not all survivors of trauma are affected.
 We ask that students please practice self-care and seek help if needed.
 If they need assistance in completing these trainings, please have them contact a CARE Advocate.
 See contact information listed below.

 Title IX Training for Graduate Students

 All incoming graduate students are also required to complete a live virtual Title IX Training for Graduate Students, which is facilitated by the Title IX Office.
 Students must attend one of the sessions offered throughout the first few weeks of the Fall quarter.
 The virtual training will be provided via a Zoom Webinar or similar platform.
 Links will be provided to those who have registered for a general virtual training session.

 NOTE: For programs that have already provided an exclusive virtual training session during their program orientation, students do not need to register or attend a general virtual training session.
 For a complete list of those programs who have provided exclusive in-person training, please refer to the list below.
 However, if any of these incoming students missed the exclusive training provided by their department, they must attend one of the Fall general virtual training sessions.
 Graduate students from GEMBA, and other online-only graduate programs (MSOL) are NOT required to take a virtual training.